The New York Times

 In 1971, The New York Times published the Pentagon Papers, an internal Department of Defense document detailing the United States's historical involvement in the Vietnam War, despite pushback from then-president Richard Nixon.
 In the landmark decision New York Times Co. v.
 United States (1971), the Supreme Court ruled that the First Amendment guaranteed the right to publish the Pentagon Papers.
 In the 1980s, the Times began a two-decade progression to digital technology and launched nytimes.com in 1996.
 In the 21st century, it shifted its publication online amid the global decline of newspapers.

 Currently, the Times maintains several regional bureaus staffed with journalists across six continents.
 It has expanded to several other publications, including The New York Times Magazine, The New York Times International Edition, and The New York Times Book Review.
 In addition, the paper has produced several television series, podcasts—including The Daily—and games through The New York Times Games.
-The New York Times has been involved in a number of controversies in its history.
 Among other accolades, it has been awarded the Pulitzer Prize 135 times since 1918, the most of any publication.
+However, The New York Times has been involved in a number of controversies in its history.
 According to a 2025 Pew Research Center study on educational differences among audiences of 30 major U.S. news outlets, The New York Times had the highest proportion of college-educated readers among the daily newspapers surveyed, with 56% of its audience holding at least a bachelor's degree.

+The New York Times is sometimes referred to as "The Gray Lady", a nickname which references both the color of newsprint and the Times opposition to yellow journalism.